schutz-luca/storyteller-webapp/README.md

 yarn
 ```

-### 5. Install Dependencies
+### 5. Create environment file
-Create a `.env` file in the root directory of the project and configure the necessary variables.
+Create a `.env` file in the root directory of the project and configure the required variables.
 Use the provided `.env.example` file as a reference:

 ```bash
 cp .env.example .env
 ```

-### 6. Start the Development Server
+### 6. Start the development server
 Run the development server to start the application.

 ```bash